survivejs/react-book/manuscript/04_implementing_notes.md

 Some libraries such as `react-dnd` rely on static methods to provide transition hooks.
 They allow you to control what happens when a component is shown or hidden.
 By definition statics are available through the class itself.

+Both class and `React.createClass` based components allow you to document the interface of your component using `propTypes`.
+To dig deeper, read the *Typing with React* chapter.

-Both component types support `render()`.
-As seen above, this is the workhorse of React.
-It describes what the component should look like.
+Both support `render()`, the workhorse of React.
+In function based definition `render()` is the function itself. `render()` simply describes what the component should look like.
 In case you don't want to render anything, return either `null` or `false`.

-In addition React provides the following lifecycle hooks:

-* `componentWillMount()` gets triggered once before any rendering.
-One way to use it would be to load data asynchronously there and force rendering through `setState`.
-* `componentDidMount()` gets triggered after initial rendering.
-You have access to the DOM here.
-You could use this hook to wrap a jQuery plugin within a component, for instance.
-* `componentWillReceiveProps(object nextProps)` triggers when the component receives new props.
-You could, for instance, modify your component state based on the received props.
-* `shouldComponentUpdate(object nextProps, object nextState)` allows you to optimize the rendering.
-If you check the props and state and see that there's no need to update, return `false`.
-* `componentWillUpdate(object nextProps, object nextState)` gets triggered after `shouldComponentUpdate` and before `render()`.
-It is not possible to use `setState` here, but you can set class properties, for instance.
-* `componentDidUpdate` is triggered after rendering.
-You can modify the DOM here.
-This can be useful for adapting other code to work with React.
-* `componentWillUnmount` is triggered just before a component is unmounted from the DOM.
-This is the ideal place to perform cleanup (e.g., remove running timers, custom DOM elements, and so on).

 ## React Component Conventions